zoffixznet/IOwesomeness/Action-Plan.md

 ones with no pre-defined (by programmer) format, can very easily nom all the available RAM that on many servers is limited as it is.

-So by introducing this behaviour, we'll be essentially instating a "best practice" to never use `IO::Path` methods due to their slurping behaviour, and programmer's lack of full control over the environment and the files the program will work in and operate on.
+So by introducing this behaviour, I believe we'll be essentially instating a "best practice" to never use `IO::Path` methods due to their slurping behaviour, programmer's lack of full control over the environment and the files the program will work in and operate on.

 In addition, since the subroutine forms of these routines simply forward to